VPN protocols explained and compared

 Types of VPNs: Secure vs Trusted

 All of the VPNs we review at Comparitech are considered “secure” VPNs.
-This means the traffic sent and received through them is encrypted and authenticated.
+This means the online traffic sent and received through them is encrypted and authenticated.
 Being a secure VPN also means that both the server and client agree on the security properties, and no one outside the VPN can affect these properties.
 Secure VPNs use one of the protocols listed above.

 A “trusted” VPN is distinct from a secure VPN.
 Trusted VPNs may not use any encryption.
 Instead, users “trust” the VPN provider to make sure that no one else can use the same IP address and pathway.
 No one other than the provider can change data, inject data, or delete data on a path in the VPN.